spgitmonish/ModelPredictiveControl/README.md

 MPC uses a kinematic model and does not include the dynamic model.
 The dynamic model, which considers internal vehicle dynamics along with dynamics of a car in an environment, is not used because the car is being run in a simulator and the car internal dynamics are not obvious.

 In my PID controller project (https://github.com/spgitmonish/PIDController) the cross track error is used as the input to the PID controller to control steering angle.
-The model PID controller is based on seems simpler when compared to MPC which has the advantage of predicting future events with a much more complex model.
+The model PID controller is based on, seems simpler when compared to MPC which has the advantage of predicting future events with a much more complex model.
 Thus, MPC works much better than PID and it can be seen in this project as well with the smoothness of the drive.

 > **NOTE:**
 > An additional advantage with MPC is that the two actuators are incorporated into the model as variables.
 But in case of PID, two separate controllers are required to control steering angle and throttle.